aishikchakraborty/LexSub/README.md

 # LexSub:Learning Lexical Relations in a Distributional Vector Space

-This repository is the official implementation of [LexSub:Learning Lexical Relations in a Distributional Vector Space](https://www.mitpressjournals.org/doi/full/10.1162/tacl_a_00316).
+This repository is the official implementation of [LexSub: Learning Lexical Relations in a Distributional Vector Space](https://www.mitpressjournals.org/doi/full/10.1162/tacl_a_00316).

 LexSub is a framework to unify lexical and distributional semantics by defining lexical subspaces of the distributional vector space (word embeddings) in which a lexical relation should hold.
 LexSub can handle symmetric attract and repel relations (e.g., synonymy and antonymy, respectively), as well as asymmetric relations (e.g., hypernymy and meronomy).